aelanazi/labnms-2500/task3.md

 to NSO through ref-count reset.

 1. Reset ref-count of Bundel-Ether 100.2234 through the cli operation `service L2Vpn re-deploy reconcile`.
-This resets the ref-count, service instance `test2` will then be the sole owner of the configurations.
+This resets the ref-count, NSO service instance `test2` will then be the sole owner of the configurations.

 	```